VUEngine/vuengine.github.io/documentation/user-guide/user-input.md

 }
 ```

-The [UserInput](/documentation/api/class-userinput/) struct, passed as a pointer to the [GameState](/documentation/api/class-game-state/), has the following members:
+The [UserInput](/documentation/api/struct-user-input/) struct, passed as a pointer to the [GameState](/documentation/api/class-game-state/) and is only valid during that call.
+It has the following members:

 ```cpp
 /// User's input